 Flowers in the Thompson Okanagan, Photo Allen Jones

-Savona is a small community at the west end of Kamloops Lake on the Thompson River and is near several parks including Juniper Beach Provincial Park, Castle Rock Hoodoos Provincial Park, Steelhead Provincial Park, and Painted Bluffs Provincial Park.
+Savona is a small community in the Thompson Okanagan‘s Gold Country.
+It lies at the west end of Kamloops Lake on the Thompson River and is near several Provincial Parks including Juniper Beach, Castle Rock Hoodoos, Steelhead, and Painted Bluffs.

 Castle Rock Hoodoos Park is aptly named because of the amazing hoodoo formations, some of which can be seen from the road.
 The park is located in the Deadman Valley, bordering the Deadman Valley-Vidette Lake Road.
 Within the area are also spectacular falls cascading into a narrow channel.